sequentech/ballot-verifier/README.md

 nix build -L
 ```

-After a succesful build, you can find the built `agora-airgap` binary in the
+After a succesful build, you can find the built `agora-airgap-gui` and
-`result/bin/agora-airgap` output directory.
+`agora-airgap` binaries in the `result/bin/` output directory.

 ```bash
 $ ls -lah result/bin/